Boat Propellers: Repairs & Replacement Guide

 Hub Damage

-Most props have a rubber or plastic insert between the propeller and the propshaft.
-This insert is designed to give way on a hard prop strike to protect the gearcase from shock—it’s cheaper to replace the prop than the gearcase.
-If your boat does not move when you apply the throttle, or will only move slowly, you may have “spun the hub.”
+Most props have a rubber or plastic insert between the propeller and the prop shaft.
+This insert is designed to give way on a hard prop strike to protect the gearcase from shock—it's cheaper to replace the prop than the gearcase.
+If your boat does not move when you apply the throttle or only moves slowly, you may have "spun the hub."

 Always Carry a Spare